MalignantCarp/obsidian-word-statistics/README.md

 ## Planned Features
 - [ ] Non-English language support - The main challenge with this feature is in coming up with some universal regex for counting words.
 Mine is potentially more robust than the internal word counting algorithm, but the internal one is supposedly multi-lingual, which mine is not.
 I will need test cases and breakdowns of what results are obtained and what results _should_ be obtained in order to make the necessary determinations for counting non-English words.
 - [ ] Clipboard fixes - A big challenge for the statistics is the handling of the clipboard and clipboard activities.
 If you paste in text, it will invalidate your WPM statistics, as you could potentially be adding hundreds or even thousands of words in a split-second.
 Words imported will eventually be used to record when things are pasted in.
 Determining just how to work that code-wise is proving to be a bit of a challenge, however.
+- [ ] Undo/Redo fixes - Similar to clipboard fixes, it would be nice to be able to prevent issues arising from use of undo-redo.
+The simplest thought on the matter may be to log individual changes to WSFile stats and if they are inverse, undo the change instead.
+But in the event a legitimate change is made that is the inverse of what was done, this would incorrectly alter the stats.

 ## Future Possibilities
 - [ ] Statistics graphs